 Previously, I joined It's Nice That as online editor after working freelance with the team for over six years.
 I came on board to oversee a new editorial strategy, lead the editorial team and manage the daily output on the site.
 I've penned nearly 1,000 articles during my time at INT, and commissioned dozens of high-performing features that saw over 50% increase in page views – personal highlights include a piece on creative grief; navigating the industry as an introvert; designing for the deaf community; why rebrands are starting to look the same; how design has impacted relationships; the importance of public libraries; and how to make long-lasting work.
+I was also the editorial lead for the annual Forward Thinking series in 2023 and 2024.

 - “I don’t want to do anything about dying anymore”: Marina Abramović on why she’s had enough of death